 One Unknown

 2. Another possible mechanism is localized electrical field that can form between inter-LINKed spines.
-Given that extracellular potentials can influence nearby neuronal membranes through ephaptic coupling [6, 7], and that abutted spines at IPL-eligible sites are separated by as little as 10–30 nm of extracellular space [8, 9], it is possible to infer that such fields could permit highly reversible, rapid voltage transfer between spine heads without persistent structural change.
+Given that extracellular potentials can influence nearby neuronal membranes through ephaptic coupling [11, 12], and that abutted spines at IPL-eligible sites are separated by as little as 10–30 nm of extracellular space [13, 14], it is possible to infer that such fields could permit highly reversible, rapid voltage transfer between spine heads without persistent structural change.
+Importantly, biophysical feasibility of field-mediated, non-synaptic interactions in dense cortical neuropil [15], provides indirect support for exploring how IPL-like structures that could operate even if it doesn't directly address or prove the specific IPL mechanism.
+Endogenous fields (the brain's natural extracellular voltage gradients, Ve) that spans scales (synapses → single neurons → networks) are not mere epiphenomena but can feedback to modulate membrane potentials, synaptic currents, spiking timing, and network synchronization [15].

 3. Experimental data suggest that AMPA receptor subunit-containing vesicles with small diameters fuse with spine membrane due to VAMP2 [16].
 In addition to delivering AMPA receptor subunit to the postsynaptic membrane [17], this serves another purpose.
 The vesicles membranes get incorporated with the lateral spine membrane regions of spines to cause regional spine enlargement.
 The extent of LTP induction correlates with the ability to learn and can be explained in terms of IPL formation [18].